-6.5.
-Actions in the event of misidentification of a patient or identification of a previously 'unknown' individual
+6.6 Actions in the event of misidentification of a patient or identification of a previously 'unknown' individual

 Correction of the consequences of misidentified patients can be complex because there are several computer systems involved in recording sections of the patient record.
 In all cases these systems record patient care beyond the current admission and errors may therefore mean previous information is not available to guide treatment decisions and may also impact on future care of the current patient and any individual as which they have been incorrectly identified.
 Even in the absence of a full computerised patient record, changes made on paper versions of notes are not sufficient and it is essential that all systems are corrected as soon as is practically possible.

-In some cases the interface between PAS and these systems does not directly handle changes in PAS details and individual departments will need to make the changes / corrections on their own systems.
-Usually this requires actions by a system manager or other senior staff therefore patient merges and other detail changes should only be performed during normal working hours (9:00-5:00 Monday to Friday excluding public holidays).
+In some cases the interface between CaMIS and these systems does not directly handle changes in CaMIS details and individual departments will need to make the changes / corrections on their own systems.
+Usually this requires actions by a system manager or other senior staff therefore patient merges and other detail changes should only be performed during normal working hours (9:00 - 5:00 Monday to Friday excluding public holidays).

-System PAS Function & potential issues Provides the primary identification database, manages multiple local unit numbers for the same individual & tracks multiple sets of patient records.
-Contact details Medical records EDIS (A&E) This system uses the District number as primary reference.
-Does not automatically receive details of changes made on PAS.
+System CaMIS Function & potential issues Provides the primary identification database, manages multiple local unit numbers for the same individual & tracks multiple sets of patient records.
+Contact details Medical records Symphony (A&E) This system uses the District number as primary reference.
+Does not automatically receive details of changes made on CaMIS.
 Full records may not be incorporated into patient's main notes.
-System administrator DRI Ext 3345 Pathology Provides laboratory test results for all patients regardless of the care location (including GP requests).
+System administrator Pathology Provides laboratory test results for all patients regardless of the care location (including GP requests).
 This system uses the district number as a primary reference but also handles local unit numbers as subordinate identification.
-Automatically receives details of changes made on PAS.
+Automatically receives details of changes made on CaMIS.
 In addition to inpatient records, this system may have multiple 'temporary number' records for a patient due to issues with external patient identification (eg use of alternative names, spelling errors, DOB errors etc).
 Also may retain records for non-current registration numbers which were used as long ago as the 1990's.
-Via enquiries at DRI (Ext 3131 or 01302 553131) JAC Provides access to prescription records.
+Via enquiries at DRI JAC Provides access to prescription records.
 This system uses district number as a primary reference, but multiple records exist for patients due to historic episodes using local unit numbers.
-Automatically receives details of changes made on PAS.
-DRI ext 3716 Evolution Receives patient ID data from PAS at each event - All changes are made on PAS.
-DRI ext 6548 PACS Provides access to medical images.
+Automatically receives details of changes made on CaMIS.
+DRI Evolution Receives patient ID data from CaMIS at each event - All changes are made on CaMIS.
+DRI PACS Provides access to medical images.
 This system uses the district number as primary reference.
-Clinical Governance

-Automatically receives details of changes made on PAS via the Radiology Information System.
+Automatically receives details of changes made on CaMIS via the Radiology Information System.
 In addition to inpatient issues, this system may have multiple records for a patient due to issues with external patient identification eg use of alternative names, spelling errors, DOB errors etc).
-Lead - Medical Imaging, who will inform relevant manager.
+Clinical Governance Lead - Medical Imaging, who will inform relevant manager.